pingcap/docs/develop/dev-guide-choose-driver-or-orm.md

 ## Java

-This section describes how to use Driver and ORM in Java.
+This section describes how to use drivers and ORM frameworks in Java.

-### Java Drivers
+### Java drivers

 <SimpleTab>
 <div label="MySQL-JDBC">